 ENROLLMENT PROCESS AND SERVICES:

 The enrollment process with the UHN is established in the UHN Constitution and governed by the Tribal Council.
 The Constitution established an ordinance that includes enrollment procedures and a 3-person appointed Enrollment Board that oversees the process.
 Enrollment with the UHN is based upon ancestry and significant community relationship.
 Ancestry is determined upon the ability of an individual to trace and link their individual ancestry to one of the known progenitors (ancestors) of the Tribe.
-Additionally, potential applicants age 5+ must also establish and prove significant community relationship.
+Potential applicants age 5+ must also establish and prove significant community relationship.
 Many tribal services are dependent on applicants being enrolled tribal citizens.
 Individuals must possess their own uniquely assigned tribal roll number and individuals cannot use roll numbers of other family members; therefore, UHN leadership urges enrolled citizens to apply for enrollment of their children soon after birth and definitely before the age of 5.

 PLEASE NOTE: On September 30, 2014, the UHN Tribal Rolls were closed to all applicants over the age of 5.
 Currently the UHN Enrollment Office is authorized to ONLY receive and process applications for enrollment from children of already enrolled tribal citizens PRIOR to the child’s 5th birthday.
 All other applications received will be returned as unable to process.

 Keeping member records up-to-date is very important.
-If time sensitive information is to be shared with citizens, or someone's status as a parent, spouse, etc. is needed to send specialized notice, you may be missing out.
-Consequently, it is critical that tribal citizens notify the enrollment staff as soon as possible with changes of address, changes in marital status, the birth of children and unfortunately the passing of tribal citizens in a timely manner.
+If time sensitive information is to be shared with citizens, or someone’s status as a parent, spouse, etc. is needed to send specialized notice, you may be missing out.
+It is critical that tribal citizens notify the enrollment staff as soon as possible with changes of address, changes in marital status, the birth of children and unfortunately the passing of tribal citizens in a timely manner.
 To report basic changes in citizen data, please use the Membership Update form provided below.

 For your convenience, here are important enrollment forms to assist citizens with the enrollment process and maintaining up-to-date records and contact information: